 Office Hours: Monday - Friday, 8:30 a.m. to 5 p.m.

 Phone Number: (843) 777-2119

 A chaplain can also be reached by calling the McLeod Switchboard (843) 777-2000.

-Community clergy are encouraged to continue their pastoral relationship with their members by visiting them when they are hospitalized.
-Patient room numbers may be obtained at the information desk in either the McLeod Tower or the McLeod Pavilion.
+Community Clergy are a vital part of the spiritual and pastoral care of persons in the Pee Dee region.
+We encourage members of the clergy to continue their pastoral relationship with their members by visiting them when they are hospitalized.
+Patient information may be obtained at the information desk in either the McLeod Tower or the McLeod Pavilion.

 - Privileges.
 Visiting clergy are welcome and encouraged to visit members of their own congregations when those members are hospitalized.

 - Identification.
 A Visiting Clergy Photo ID Badge is issued by the McLeod Human Resources Department.